-For accounting and financial reporting pursuant to GASB 67 and 68, which uses a Single Discount Rate and shorter amortization periods to measure the total pension liability, the funded ratio of the Plan was 45.9% for 2021 and 44.4% for 2020.
-The increase in the value of invested assets drove the 1.5 percentage point increase in the funding ratio from 2020 to 2021.
+For accounting and financial reporting pursuant to GASB 67 and 68, which uses a Single Discount Rate and shorter amortization periods to measure the total pension liability and also uses the market value of assets, the funded ratio of the Plan was 40.0% for 2022 and 45.9% for 2021.
+The decrease in the value of invested assets drove the 5.9 percentage point drop in the funding ratio from 2021 to 2022.